Reality-Dev/RealityKit-Asset-Loading/README.md

 ## Usage

-Add `import RKAssetLoading` to the top of your swift file to start.
+Add `import RKLoader` to the top of your swift file to start.

 ### Important: